dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 ###### This a collection of almost everything including stories, lessons, short quotes which I will keep updating often. <span class='red'>Happy Learning!</span>

+> <span class='purple'>I am obsessed with the question why you can pull with the string and not push with it?</span>

 Minksyism
 ===========================